 Faith and Spirituality are mystical, wonderful things.
 They also invite more questions than they answer.
 Being more spiritual means being okay with questions, doubt, and curiosity.
 For Christians to engage our faith, it means we're willing to come together as people who are interested in doing this work together, as people who are willing to listen and to respond to God.

-May these practices bring you closer to God in the new year, that your mind, body, and spirit will be renewed for all of the hard work life can bring.
+May these practices bring you closer to God, that your mind, body, and spirit will be renewed for all of the hard work life can bring.

 Rev. Mandy Sloan McDow is a native of Knoxville, TN, serving at First United Methodist Church of Los Angeles.
 Mandy holds a black belt in Taekwondo, makes music whenever possible, and watches a lot of baseball with her three children.
 Find more of her work at Reverend Mama.